Skip to main content

 Timbits

-Bite-sized donut holes from Tim Hortons, Canada's iconic coffee chain.
-Available in varieties like chocolate glazed, honey dip, sour cream glazed, and old fashioned plain.
-A quintessentially Canadian treat.
+Bite-sized donut holes from Tim Hortons, the coffee chain you find on nearly every Canadian corner.
+They come in chocolate glazed, honey dip, sour cream glazed, and old fashioned plain, among others.

 vegetarianContains: WheatContains: DairyContains: Eggs